DigitalProductschool/AI-Makerspace/README.md

 We support your entrepreneurship experience.

-:octocat: Each folder of our GitHub repository is self explanatory and offers templates for prototyping for a selected technology and application.
+:octocat: Each folder of our GitHub repository is self explanatory and offers templates for prototyping with a selected technology and application.

 Enjoy & Rock!